dakoo/dakoo.github.io/_posts/2016-04-02-python-multitable-db.md

 image:
   feature: algorithm.jpeg
 ---
 The following example is an example code to an XML file and produce a properly normalized database.

-### Multi-table DB exmple
+### Multi-table DB example

 ```python
 import xml.etree.ElementTree as ET